Spanish crisis of 1917: International events

-The Crisis in Spain
+Crisis in Spain

-Economy and Society
+Economy and society

 Spain's neutrality in World War I increased a number of its exports, from agricultural and mineral raw materials to manufactured goods from the emerging industrial sector, particularly Catalonian textiles and Basque ironworks.
 The balance of trade grew from a deficit of more than one hundred million pesetas to a surplus of five hundred million pesetas.
 This economic boom favored the industrial and commercial middle class and the financial and land-owning oligarchy, but also produced rising inflation while salaries stagnated.
 As profits were experiencing extraordinary growth rates, standards of living decreased significantly for the general populace, especially for the urban and industrial proletariat, although they were able to maintain pressure to achieve higher wages.
 In the countryside the situation was different: inflation had a greater impact, but more direct food availability lessened its effects on small landowners and tenants, predominant in the agrarian structure of northern Spain.
 It was quite the opposite, however, for landless laborers, a fundamental part of the workforce in the southern half of Spain, especially in Andalusia and Extremadura.
 The result of the process, already acutely visible in 1917, was a radical redistribution of national income, both between social classes and among territories.
 Rural exodus and disproportionate development between the industrial and agricultural sectors progressively worsened rural-urban tensions and the center-periphery.